 2.7 km / 1 hr / 20m

 A very easy stroll around scenic Rice Lake, after getting some nice views from the bridge over Rice Creek.
-Popular on weekends.
+It is very popular on weekends but you can avoid the crowds by venturing off onto any of the spur trails leading off to other hikes on this list.

 4. Twin Falls Bridge and Fisherman’s via Homestead Loop Trail